Sal Iacono: WWE

 On Jimmy Kimmel Live! on May 16, 2008, Iacono had a birthday cake delivered to Kimmel on air by his favorite wrestler Rowdy Roddy Piper.
 He and Piper were confronted by Santino Marella, who had the cake thrown on him and was attacked by Iacono.
 The following Monday, Marella (dressed as Piper) brought Iacono to the ring on Monday Night Raw to "apologize" to "Cousin Sal".
 The real Piper entered the ring and Marella got his own apology cake thrown on him and on his way back to the locker room, he challenged Iacono to a wrestling match, which Piper accepted on Iacono's behalf.
-The match took place at the Friday Night SmackDown! tapings in Los Angeles on June 3, 2008.
+The match took place at the Friday Night SmackDown! tapings in Los Angeles on June 6, 2008.
 Sal was accompanied to the ring by Kimmel and Piper, and won the match.

 Podcasts

 Iacono (as Cousin Sal) is a regular guest on The Bill Simmons Podcast, appearing on Sunday night episodes during the NFL season.
 The duo humorously recaps the day's games and competes in predicting the spreads for the next week's slate during the "Guess the Lines" segment.
 Iacono also joined the Adam Carolla Podcast on Mondays during the 2010 NFL season to discuss the previous day's games.

 In May 2017, Iacono became host of the Against All Odds gambling podcast, part of Simmons' Ringer Podcast Network.
 The final episode was released on August 13, 2025, with Iacono announcing that the podcast had been cancelled by The Ringer.
+Iacono is currently the host of The Ringer Gambling Show, which also airs on FanDuel Sports Network.

 In July 2020, Iacono debuted a new podcast called Extra Points with his friend Dave Dameshek as part of a newly formed sports gambling media company of the same name founded by Iacono.